xamarin/WebSharp/electron-dotnet/README.md

 Edge.js: .NET and Node.js in-process [![Build Status](https://travis-ci.org/tjanczuk/edge.svg)](https://travis-ci.org/tjanczuk/edge)
 ====

+**NOTE** The build instructions here are out of date and are only for building `Edge.js` please use the build instructions at [Getting Started on Windows](../docs/getting-started/getting-started-dev-windows.md).

 **NEW** Edge.js is now on Slack at https://edgejs.slack.com.
 Join [here](https://webtask.it.auth0.com/api/run/tjanczuk/edgejs-slack-invite).

 An edge connects two nodes.
 This edge connects Node.js and .NET.
 V8 and CLR/.NET Core/Mono - in process.
 On Windows, MacOS, and Linux.